santiment/academy/src/docs/sql-editor/nft-tables/index.md

 - **error** (*Nullable(String)*): Any error message associated with the NFT, such as a transaction failure, if applicable.
 This column is used to track and monitor any issues that arise in the NFT creation process.

-### intraday_nft_metrics
+### intraday nft metrics

-The "intraday_nft_metrics" is a table designed to store intraday metrics for NFT assets.
+The `intraday_nft_metrics` is a table designed to store intraday metrics for NFT assets.
 The table has the following columns:

 - **asset_id** (*UInt64*): Unique identifier assigned to the NFT asset.